DOSull/Spatial-Data-Science/labs/week-04/spatial-data-manipulation-03-spatial-filters.md

   tm_shape(abb_2193) +
   tm_dots()
 ```
-It's still not right, because... well... because the Airbnb listings extent to Upper Hutt, Porirua, and Kapiti Coast also.
+It's still not right, because... well... because the Airbnb listings extend to Upper Hutt, Porirua, and Kapiti Coast also.
 So...

 ### **Question 2**
 #### Change the code above to extend the selection to all the territorial authorities mentioned, and show you succeeded *by including a simple map illustrating your answer*.
 (20%)